The Editor would like to thank the all reviewers of the papers submitted

 Manuscript received 15 November 2000, reviewed 9 January 2001, accepted 12 February 2001.

-Seasonal variability of benthic ammonium release in the surface sediments of the Gulf of Gdansk (southern Baltic Sea)
+Seasonal variability of benthic ammonium release in the surface sediments of the Gulf of Gdańsk (southern Baltic Sea)

-Oceanologia 2001, no 43 (1), pp. 113-136
+Oceanologia 2001, 43 (1), 113-136

 Dorota Maksymowska-Brossard